MicrosoftDocs/VBA-Docs/api/Excel.FillFormat.md

 ## Remarks

 A shape can have a solid, gradient, texture, pattern, picture, or semi-transparent fill.

 Many of the properties of the **FillFormat** object are read-only.
 To set one of these properties, you have to apply the corresponding method.

 ## Example

-Use the  **[Fill](Excel.Shape.Fill.md)** property to return a **FillFormat** object.
-The following example adds a rectangle to _myDocument_ and then sets the gradient and color for the rectangle's fill.
+Use the **[Fill](Excel.Shape.Fill.md)** property of the **Shape** object to return a **FillFormat** object.
+The following example adds a rectangle to _myDocument_, and then sets the gradient and color for the rectangle's fill.

 ```vb
 Set myDocument = Worksheets(1)